Industrial Narrow Gauge Railways

 The strange battery loco built by Bradshaws, still in use for servicing the water treatment works at Solva.

 A relatively modern Hunslet loco serving the annealing hall at Shotton Steel Mill.
-The scenes were fillmed in 1997, but the system is still in operation today.
+The scenes were fillmed in 1997, but the system was still in operation when this DVD was produced in 2005.

 At Aberllefenni, once a slab of slate had been transported out of the mine with the battery loco, a fork lift track was used to move the load to the mill for processing.